 Ingredients notes and substitutions

 - Mini eggs – I like to use Cadbury’s mini eggs, but you can use other makes of chocolate mini eggs.
+If you have any leftover eggs, this Easter tiffin is a great recipe for using them up!

 - Dark Chocolate – use the best quality 70% cocoa dark chocolate you can for the brownie batter to provide the richest chocolate flavour in your brownies.